This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Address: Carnaby Street, London W1F 9PE

-A gorgeous green space in the heart of Soho (plus a nice respite from Oxford Street), Soho Square Gardens is a popular place for picnics, sunbathing and a good meeting point in central London.
+A gorgeous green space in the heart of Soho (plus a nice respite from Oxford Street), Soho Square Gardens is a popular place for picnics, sunbathing and a good place to cool off in London.

 When enjoying Soho Square Gardens (table tennis tables are also available), you might notice the little black and white Tudor style hut in the middle.